-Alison and Elizabeth’s Myatts Field Bandstand wedding, followed by an at-home wedding party in South London!
+Alison and Elizabeth’s Myatts Field Bandstand wedding photography.
+An intimate wedding followed by a party at home in South London!

 An engagement in a remote cottage in Devon

 We are both architects and met while working for different practices in the same studio space.
 After working together for a year (to the day!) we started going out.
 A year after that we moved in together and adopted some rabbits.
 The rest is history!

 We had already decided to get married this summer.
 Our engagement became official on holiday in a remote cottage with a log fire in Devon.
 We knew we wanted to get married at home in the garden, so a summer wedding was essential!
 It took eight months to plan our wedding”